Azure/Medical-Claims-Processing-Hackathon/05-challenge05.md

 Your team must:

 1. Create a new Semantic Kernel plugin to automatically review, approve, deny or forward the claim to a manager.
-2. Modify the `CoreBusinessRule` class to implement the new plugin.
+2. Modify the `RulesEngine` class to implement the new plugin.
 3. Generate new claims to test and verify the new plugin's capability to make claim decisions.

 ### Success Criteria